Man appeals 10-day jail sentence after Conway School Board protest

 Clark's trial is scheduled for May 5 at 1 p.m.

-Conway residents have seen the board approve policies that police transgender restroom usage and accommodations on overnight trips, ban books from its libraries, showcase an email retention policy that short-circuits Freedom of Information Act requests and prohibit public comment at several board meetings.
+Conway residents have seen the board approve policies that police transgender restroom usage and accommodations on overnight trips, ban books from its libraries, showcase an email retention policy that short-circuits Freedom of Information Act requests and prohibit public comment at the November and December board meetings.

 To work around the ban on public comment, a group of individuals arrived at the November board meeting with signs opposing the board's latest moves.